 Habakkuk begins with one of the most direct accusations in all of Scripture:

 Then Habakkuk 3 shifts entirely.
-Having lodged his complaints and received God's answer (which was a reorientation), Habakkuk writes one of the most remarkable declarations of trust in the Old Testament:
+Having lodged his complaints and received God's answer (which was not a complete explanation but a reorientation), Habakkuk writes one of the most remarkable declarations of trust in the Old Testament:

 "Though the fig tree does not bud and there are no grapes on the vines, though the olive crop fails and the fields produce no food, though there are no sheep in the pen and no cattle in the stalls, yet I will rejoice in the LORD, I will be joyful in God my Savior." - Habakkuk 3:17-18